-In Big Band history, the Tommy Dorsey Orchestra is recognized as one of the best all-around big bands.
+In Big Band history, the TOMMY DORSEY ORCHESTRA is recognized as one of the best all-around big bands.
 It could swing with the best of them, and no other band could come close to Tommy’s when it came to playing ballads.
 Tommy Dorsey, “The Sentimental Gentleman of Swing”, was a master at creating warm, sentimental, and always musical moods… at superb dancing and listening tempos.
-Tommy sustained these moods through the arrangements of the likes of Paul Weston, Axel Stordahl and Sy Oliver, and he showcased singers who could project them brilliantly.

 Frank Sinatra’s career blossomed with Dorsey, and, with Sinatra’s vocals, the band became more successful than ever.
 Frank had often admitted that listening to Tommy helped him develop his phrasing and breathing, along with his musical taste and knowledge.

-The Band was at its best in this decade.
-In the summer of 1941, it outranked every other band to finish first in one of the most indicative of all popularity polls, Martin Block’s Make Believe Ballroom contest.
+In the summer of 1941, the band outranked every other band to finish first in one of the most indicative of all popularity polls, Martin Block’s Make Believe Ballroom contest.

 “It’s about time somebody got things going again”, Tommy said at the time.
 “You can’t expect to have any real interest in dance bands if the bands don’t go around the country and play for the kids.”